 A long time ago in a land far, far away (let’s call it New Zealand) I was quite a serious runner.
-Not a fast runner, but a persistant one.
+Not a fast runner, but a persistent one.
 In the years I lived there I ran 20+ half marathons, one marathon……and something called the Goofy Challenge.

-For the kid who was always picked virtually last for sports at school crossing the marathon finish line was a ‘ya boo sucks’ to the nasty netball girls.
+For the kid who was always picked virtually last for sports at school and cried during PE crossing the marathon finish line was a ‘ya boo sucks’ to the nasty netball girls.

 For me, a 6hr marathoner, by the end of training that meant two hours run one day, and five the next.
 I’d run Friday morning and Saturday morning then go out Saturday night and arm-dance from a stool placed by the side of the dancefloor as my legs ached so much.

-Of course you don’t need to go Goofy to run at the Marathon Weekend.
+Of course, you don’t need to go Goofy to run at the Marathon Weekend.
 There’s a 5km, a half marathon and a marathon.
 I’ve run them all – twice!
 The marathon is my favourite.
-Everyone talks about London or New York as the great marathons, but to me WDW is a great FIRST marathon.
+Everyone talks about London or New York as the great marathons, but to me, WDW is a great FIRST marathon.
 Here’s why…..

 This makes it feel like four 5km runs with a short trot through a theme park in between.
 You can run 5km right?

-2) It’s fun.
-There’s fireworks at the start, you can have your photo taken with characters as you go and it has been known for a few hardy types to hop on the Expedition Everest ride en route (queues willing).
+There are fireworks at the start, you can have your photo taken with characters as you go and it has been known for a few hardy types to hop on the Expedition Everest ride en route (queues willing).
 NB: if you hate Disney, this won’t tempt you but if you love it, it can make the difference between sitting on the sofa and becoming a runner.

 Yes it’s hokey, yes ‘real’ runners shudder, but hey, I just lost a toenail, I have bathed in ice for the last 20 weekends, and I won’t be able to sit without wincing till Wednesday, let me show off for a day.